July 24, 2019

 For salaried employees, monthly salary as of the first day of the coverage period would be used, instead of hourly salary multiplied by 130 hours.
 However, if the monthly salary is reduced, including due to a reduction in work hours, the rate of pay safe harbor may not be used.

 An ALE may also rely on a design-based safe harbor using the federal poverty line (FPL) for a single individual.
-Employer-provided coverage is considered affordable under the FPL safe harbor if the employee's required contribution for the calendar month for the lowest cost self-only coverage that provides minimum value does not exceed 9.5% (as adjusted) of the FPL for a single individual for the applicable calendar year, divided by 12.
+Employer-provided coverage is considered affordable under the FPL safe harbor if the employee's required contribution for the calendar month for the lowest cost self-only coverage that provides minimum value does not exceed 9.5 percent (as adjusted) of the FPL for a single individual for the applicable calendar year, divided by 12.
 The final regulations allow ALEs to use any of the poverty guidelines in effect within six months before the first day of the plan year for purposes of this safe harbor.
-The FPL for 2017 applicable to the 48 contiguous states and the District of Columbia is $12,060 (one person household).
+The FPL for 2019 to be used for the 48 contiguous states and the District of Columbia is $12,140 (one-person household).

 The FPL safe harbor allows ALEs to disregard certain employees in determining the affordability of health coverage (that is, employees who cannot receive a Marketplace subsidy because of their income level or eligibility for Medicare, and therefore cannot trigger an ALE's liability for an employer mandate penalty).
 The FPL safe harbor also provides ALEs with a predetermined maximum amount of employee contribution that in all cases will result in the coverage being deemed affordable.